demisto/content/Packs/CommonScripts/Scripts/ProvidesCommand/README.md

 Finds which integrations implement a specific Demisto command.
 The results will be returned as comma-separated values (CSV).
-The "Demisto REST API" integration must first be enabled.
+The "Core REST API" integration must first be enabled.

 ## Script Data